Evidence of the use of lime in plastering applications dates back to the construction of the Egyptian pyramids about 4000 BC.

 Bondcrete® Stucco Lime is an air-entraining hydrated lime that is pressure-hydrated for immediate use in stucco applications.
 Bondcrete meets the requirements of ASTM C207 for a Type SA hydrated lime.
 When properly combined with portland cement and sand, it creates a stucco known for its superior performance, economical results and ageless durability.
 Bondcrete Stucco lime should not be used in smooth-coat plaster applications.

 Niagara® Mature Lime Putty is a high-purity dolomitic lime putty fully slaked and screened for immediate use.
-Niagara Lime Putty is slaked for a minimum of two months and complies with ASTM C1489.
+Niagara Lime Putty is slaked for a minimum of two months and complies with ASTM C1489 (standard specification for lime putty for structural purposes).
 This product is available in 45-gallon drums or three-gallon pails.